khansakhalda/khansakhalda/README.md

 ## 👩‍💻 About Me

-I am a fresh graduate with an interest in data, web and mobile development, and UI/UX design, with a background in Informatics.
-I have experience working on data-driven solutions and building user-centered applications, supported by hands-on projects across data, systems development, and design.
+I am a fresh graduate in Informatics with an interest in data, web and mobile development, and UI/UX design.
+I have experience working on data-driven solutions and building user-centered applications through hands-on projects in data analysis, system development, and design.

 ---